rfenouil/openvpn-transmission-tinyproxy/README.md

 ### OMV docker plugin

-However, since it has been tailored for small ARM devices using openmediavault (OMV), a direct importation (docker pull) using docker graphic interface is the simplest and recommended way to use it.
+However, since it has been tailored for small __ARM__ devices using openmediavault (OMV), a direct importation (docker pull) using docker graphic interface is the simplest and recommended way to use it.

 To do so, pull `rfenouil/openvpn-transmission-tinyproxy` image from dockerhub, then create a container and modify the following parameters before starting it:

+- Set container restart policy to 'unless-stopped'
-- Run container in privileged mode.
+- Enable 'Run container in privileged mode'
-- Set container to restart on failure.
+- Set network mode to 'Bridge'
+- Add to port forwarding section the lines:
+--   Host IP => 0.0.0.0 | Host Port => 8888 | Exposed port => 8888/tcp
+--   Host IP => 0.0.0.0 | Host Port => 9091 | Exposed port => 9091/tcp
+- Customize default parameters by modifying values in environment variables (see below)
-- Mount volume '/data' to an existing local folder.
-It will be used for storing downloads (complete/incomplete/watch) and transmission home folder.
+- Mount volume '/data' to an existing local folder: it will be used for storing downloads (complete/incomplete/watch) and transmission home folder
 - Eventually mount volume '/ovpnFiles' to an existing local folder containing pre-configured '*.ovpn' files (if you don't want to get them downloaded from NordVPN API).
-- Customize default parameters by modifying values in environment variables (see below).

 If user provides openVPN configuration files in a folder (mounted in '/ovpnFiles' volume), he can use `OPENVPN_CONFIGFILE_SELECT_REGEX` as a regular expression to select a sublist of files from which connection will be made.